 Garden and Gun has identified Chap’s Pit Beef as having the best barbecue in Maryland, so Nancy and I went up there to see for ourselves.
 To start at the end, Nancy and I both really enjoyed our pit beef sandwiches.
 The meat was tender, juicy and had a nice charcoal-grilled taste.

 Nancy, the slaw maven, was very big on their slaw, especially after she mixed in just a little of their smokehouse barbecue sauce.
-(They have several kinds of sauces, all of which are pretty similar, and all had a definite sweetness to them.
-We liked the smokehouse best, but the meat really stands on its own.
-None the sauces made it better.)
+(They have several kinds of sauces, all of which are pretty similar, and all of which had a definite sweetness to them.
+We liked the smokehouse best, but the meat really stands on its own: n one the sauces made it better.)
 The bread is soft and serves as a good vehicle for the beef.

 Chap’s has a help-yourself bar with raw onions and horseradish.
 You should treat the horseradish with respect: it is not the kind you have in a jar sitting in your refrigerator.
 It is unusually fresh and could blow the top of your head off if used injudiciously.
-I had ordered jalapeño slices and ate them on potato chips because the horseradish was really enough, snd because jalapeno lies go well with potato chips.
+I had ordered jalapeño slices and ate them on potato chips because the horseradish was really enough, and because jalapeño slices go well with potato chips.

 Chap’s also serves sandwiches and subs with a combination of meats.